Lymkwi/astatine/README.md

 ## Introduction

 Astatine is a standalone image captioning server, which includes an API and web interface.
+The Android application using this API can be found at [maysayshrug/Tennessine](https://github.com/maysayshrug/Tennessine)

 ## HTTP Requests